arukateru/BasicThemer5/README.md

 # BasicThemer5
 The most lightweight basic themer yet.
-Not only that, but also gets rid of any quick white flash that you might see when opening a program with BT2 or 3 as well as (as far as I know) seeing the DWM-composited theme flash when opening a program.

 Almost all credit for this project goes to this guy https://github.com/spddl/disableDWMactivitys all I did was compile it so that there isn't a console window.
 It runs nicely in the background.